Frequently Asked Questions

 Do I have to homeschool my children also?

 As the parent, you are the primary educator of your child, whether s/he attends home, private, or public school.
 At Sager Classical Academy, parents register their children as homeschoolers because they will not be enrolled for a full-day of instruction for five days a week.
 We expect a partnership, for the education at home to be reinforcing the instruction that your child receives during the half day at SCA.
 However, forty hours each week is unnecessary for instructing children; students need to be playing, exploring their creativity, and enjoying where their curiosity takes them.
-Therefore, SCA will provide sixteen hours of instruction and allow more time at home for the aforementioned education (play, exploration, curiosity).
+SCA will provide certain hours of instruction that gradually increase according to the age of the children.
+For K-2, they will be in school for sixteen hours per week.
+For 3-5, they will attend for twenty hours.
+For 6-12, they are offered twenty-eight hours of instruction.
+All of these schedules include arts, fitness, and study time.
+SCA promotes time at home for the aforementioned play, exploration, and curiosity with family .

 Can children not enrolled in SCA attend Friday Enrichment?